WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Changelog

+--**1.4.5**: Some improvements and some fixes.
+Overseer will now wait 60 seconds after creating a new submersible to mitigate an issue it has with AR.
 - **1.4.4**: Adjusted some code which was causing overseer to get stuck for too long when dealing with new submersibles
 - **1.4.3**: Fixed an issue which has probably caused overseer to be inconsistent for months now, relating to how it calculates when to do part swaps.
 Also fixed or optimized many other smaller things.
 Likely the most stable release yet.
 - **1.4.2**: Fixed another bug which could cause overseer to get stuck at the voyage panel